-Takes your order // VIC Coordinator and Partnerships
+Takes your order // Program & Partnership Coordinator

 Partnership kickstarter and alliance builder.
 Eyes always peeled for innovative ideas and opportunities to collaborate and fight the war on waste.
 Part-time mountain explorer, Potterhead (and proud-to-be), and adoptive mother of 1000 compost worms.

 Stepping into the not-for-profit scene taking on all things marketing.
 Advocating for the war on waste through engagement and collaboration, copywriting and coffee puns.
 A surviving university student, chronic coffee drinker and delighted to be a part of a female-led initiative!

 Collects the coffee beans // WA Coordinator and Partnerships